Our Art Law

 Getting over Cash: A Guide to Noncash Charitable Donations

-By Kamée Payton Charitable donations are integral to sustaining and expansion of nonprofits, arts organizations, and cultural heritage institutions.
-With government funding decreasing and operational...
+By Kamée Payton Charitable donations are integral to sustaining and expanding nonprofits, arts organizations, and cultural heritage institutions.
+With government funding decreasing and operational costs...

 Read more...